30 Day Social Media Detox Challenge: How To and Benefits

 Create a social media folder on your phone home screen

-You’ve completed your social media detox challenge!
-Congrats!
+Congratulations on completing your social media detox challenge!

 Take time to reflect on your results.

-• What will you do differently with social media use moving forward?
+• How will you adjust your social media usage moving forward?

-• Did the detox have any profound effects on you?
-What were they?
+• Did the detox have any profound effects?

-I found that I was overall happier.
-I was no longer comparing my life to others.
+I found that I was happier and no longer comparing my life to others.
 I also had more free time to do things I love and spend time with the people I love.
 I felt more present in my life.

-As a result, I decided not to put my social media apps back on my home screen and to limit my social media use to 15 minutes one time a week.
+As a result, I decided not to put my social media apps back on my home screen and to limit my social media to 15 minutes weekly.

 To Consider With the Detox Challenge From Social Media

-social media detox challenge in 30 days: essential self care
+social media detox challenge in 30 days, 3 days, or 21 days: essential self care

 Let me know if you complete this 30 day social media detox and what your results were!